 Self-confidence is an incredibly important part of battling stress, boosting mental health and promoting well-being.
 Learning a foreign language and discovering new cultures and worlds is a surefire way of becoming more open, understanding and self-confident.

 Learning a foreign language to fluency is also incredibly challenging.
 For example, Korean can be really hard to learn for native English speakers.
 For Korean to English translation services, many use the service they can find at website translation services.
-However, when you achieve that goal of fluency in Korean, you will enjoy a huge rush of self-confidence.
+However, when you achieve that goal of Korean fluency, you will enjoy a huge rush of self-confidence.
 You will feel like you really can learn anything in the world!

 Learning a foreign language increases the brain’s flexibility, which results in a delayed ageing process of the brain.
 You know those adorable old grannies who are sharp, witty and solve crossword puzzles like it’s no big deal?
 Well, you can be exactly like that when you grow old if you learn languages!